aliyun/mysql-backup-helper/README.en.md

 - **Percona XtraBackup**: For MySQL physical backup
   - [Download](https://www.percona.com/downloads/Percona-XtraBackup-LATEST/)
   - Ensure `xtrabackup` is in your PATH
+- **MySQL Server Connection**: The tool connects to MySQL server via TCP/IP protocol
+  - No need to install `mysql` command-line client tool
+  - No need for local `mysqld` or socket files
+  - Only requires TCP/IP connectivity to MySQL server (host:port)

 ### Optional
 - **zstd**: For zstd compression (when using `--compress=zstd`)